camlspotter/ocaml/README-open-hiding.md

 Exclusion of specific names from module open
 ================================================

-This is a small OCaml cmopiler modification which enables excluding specified names of opening modules.
+This is a small OCaml compiler modification which enables excluding specified names of opening modules.

 This may be useful if you get Warning 44: "this open statement shadows ... (which is later used)" of OCaml 4.01.0.
 To remove the warning you can explicitly retrict names opened by `open M`.